 The Admission Committee will make a decision on your application only when all the required materials have been received.

-Applicants who wish to be considered for a Dean's Scholarship must submit the complete application packet by January 10.
-Applications received after January 10 may still be considered for next fall term admission on a case by case basis only.
+Applicants who wish to be considered for a Dean's Scholarship must submit the complete application packet by January 1.
+Applications received after January 1st may be considered for next fall term admission on a case-by-case basis only.

 Parsons graduate programs use a self-managed application process: You submit your application online and then mail any supplemental application materials, preferably in a single packet, to the Office of Admission.
 A Materials Cover Sheet, which can also be downloaded from the Supplemental Forms section of the online application, must accompany all mailed materials.